markcmurphy/devdocs-portal/Price_Lists.md

 ### Usage Notes
 * Bulk Pricing Tiers may additionally be associated with a Price Record to indicate different pricing as the quantity in cart increases.
-* If a variant has a `Price Record` any existing product-level bulk pricing will not apply in the cart.
+* If a variant has a `Price Record`, any existing product-level bulk pricing will not apply in the cart.
 For variants without `Price Records`, any existing product bulk pricing will apply.
-* Price Lists Records accepts bulk upsert.
+* Price Lists Records accept bulk upsert.
 Only one [Bulk upsert](https://developer.bigcommerce.com/api-reference/catalog/pricelists-api/price-lists-records/setpricelistrecordcollection) can done at a time.
 Running more than one in parallel on the same store will cause a 429 error and the request will fail.

 |Resource / Endpoint|Description|
 |-|-|